LucLgdm/Tetris/README.md

-This Tetris game is a real time game.
+This Tetris game is a real time game : it was one of my school project.
 It's a classical game : you earn points when you make a line with bricks which falls from the sky.
 The more you earn points, the faster the game is.